 Among the sights: picnickers; popsicle carts; topless sunbathers (European tourists); robins feasting on scattered scraps of white bread; mountain bike teams whizzing by in identical Spandex; long-distance runners; long-distance power walkers; long-distance wheelchair riders; four generations gathered for a reunion under a specimen pin oak; skate boarders; shuffle boarders; a quarter-mile-long line of Shakespeare lovers waiting for free tickets to As You Like It; boys fishing in the Harlem Meer; girls practicing soccer kicks; several lively seniors' doubles tennis matches, and pit bulls straining at their barbed choked collars as appetizer lap dogs prance past.

 What does Central Park mean to you?
-At 7 o'clock tonight, several writers will answer that question, in the third-floor rare books room of the Strand Bookstore at 828 Broadway (at 12th St.), as they read from a new anthology of essays, edited by Andrew Blauner, called Central Park.
+Eighteen writers recently answered that question, in an anthology of essays, edited by Andrew Blauner, called Central Park.

 Above: Central Park in early spring, looking south toward the Plaza Hotel.
 Image by Doug Kerr, via Flickr.